sherif-abdelsalam/Event-Booking-System/server/README.md

 ## Deployment

-The backend is deployed on Vercel and can be accessed at [Backend Railway Deployment](https://event-bookig-server-production.up.railway.app/).
+The backend is deployed on Railway and can be accessed at [Backend Railway Deployment](https://event-bookig-server-production.up.railway.app/).

 ## Features